na-na-hi/renget/archive/pcrgjpstartguide.md

 **Oedo Yuki** - Excellent buffer and debuffer for magic comps.
 Not farmable.
 **Swimsuit Chika** - Very strong only with UE, but can shut down magic damage heavily with shields.
 **Christmas Jun** - Excellent tank that provides a ton of utility and can sustain herself.
+**Noire Kuuka**

 ##->Permanent Sub Player level 200 Campaign<-
-Starting December 16th JST on reset, various permanent Campaigns will be apply to all players below 200.
+Starting December 16th JST on reset, various permanent Campaigns will be apply to different level of players.
 See the full list below:

-1. Level 50 to 100 - Players will receive x3 EXP for stamina spent on Normal, Hard & Very Hard Main Quest nodes.
+1. Level 50 to 100 - Players will receive x4 EXP for stamina spent on Normal, Hard & Very Hard Main Quest nodes.
-2. Level 101 to 200 - Players will receive x5 EXP for stamina spent on Normal, Hard & Very Hard Main Quest nodes.
+2. Level 101 to 291 - Players will receive x6 EXP for stamina spent on Normal, Hard & Very Hard Main Quest nodes.
-3. Any player below level 200 will receive x3 Drop rate on mana and equips for Normal, Hard and Very Hard Main Quest nodes.
+3. Any player below level 250 will receive x3 Drop rate on mana and equips for Normal, Hard and Very Hard Main Quest nodes.
-4. Any player below level 199 will receive x2 EXP for all daily missions.
+4. Any player below level 291 will receive x2 EXP for all daily missions.

 Notes :
 !!! note If another Campaign is applied at the same as the beginner Campaign, the beginner campaign will be applied instead.